 It’s important that your core values stand out and remain consistent in all your marketing strategies.
 A consistent brand automatically differentiates the company from its rivals.
 It presents a brand, not as a faceless organization, but an entity with a solid personality.
 Achieving that while remaining true to the primary objective of digital marketing has proven quite challenging in the past.
 The entry of digital signage has not made things any easier.

 Nearly every renowned digital marketing expert agrees that digital signage wields the magical power of putting your brand in front of your customers.
 Right from the moment they walk into your store to the last minutes of their interaction with your brand, customers will have a fulfilling experience if you put into practice the effective use of digital signage.
 However, that will only be of help if the digital sign displays are consistent with your brand messaging.
-At the end of the day, it’s not all about pomp and colour.
+At the end of the day, it’s not all about pomp and color.
 So how do you harmonize the two without affecting your marketing goals?
 We’ll consider a couple of tips.

 Keep off generic content.